vergoh/micropython-spotify-status-display/README.md

 # micropython-spotify-status-display

 MicroPython implementation for ESP32 using a small OLED display to show the "currently playing" information of a Spotify playback device.
-Optionally two buttons can be added for controlling the playback device.
-For normal usability, having the buttons is recommended.
+Two buttons can optionally be added for controlling the playback device.
+For intended usability, having the buttons is highly recommended.

 ![2.42" OLED in 3D printed case](images/2_42inch_oled_in_case.jpg)